The 3R: Reduce, Refine and Replace rules

-Animal welfare is at the core of the concerns of research actors, and new regulations to control and limit the use of animal experiments have emerged in recent years.
+Animal welfare is an important concern of research actors, and new regulations to control and limit the use of animal experimentation have emerged in recent years.

-- Refine : Develop techniques to improve the living conditions of laboratory animals, as well as to reduce their stress and pain.
+Refine : this rule aims to improve the living conditions of laboratory animals, as well as to reduce their stress and pain.

 French associations on animal welfare in Science

-- The Association for Experimental Research and Protection of Laboratory Animals (OPAL) promotes and supports any action in favour of laboratory animals welfare and respect, like the development of alternatives methods of study ;
+OPAL : The Association for Experimental Research and Protection of Laboratory Animals (OPAL) promotes and supports any action in favour of laboratory animals welfare and respect, like the development of alternatives methods of study

 FRANCOPA : FRANCOPA is the French platform dedicated to the development, validation and dissemination of alternative methods in animal experimentation.
 It is part of the Groupement d’intérêt scientifique (GIS) – GIS “alternative methods”.
 Its purpose is to promote the implementation of alternative methods to reduce or eliminate the use of laboratory animals, particularly in the development, evaluation and control of health products and chemical substances.